Apocalypse (character): 2000s

 In the aftermath of the 2005 "Decimation" storyline, in which most of the mutants lost their powers, Apocalypse was revealed to be alive and well.
 The techno-organic virus, with which he long ago infected Cable, was revealed to be the means by which Apocalypse's spirit reconstituted itself.
 With only a drop of his blood into a vat of organs and blood, the virus rewrote the genetic code of the material within to form a body for Apocalypse.
 Apocalypse awakes from a slumber in a tomb in Akkaba, recalling:

 Across the world—helpless mutants slaughtered.
 Pogroms.
 Horror. ...Something has woken me from my slumber.
 Once, a sudden surge in worldwide mutant power stirred me from a similar sleep.
 Now—a plummet in global mutant capacity—has opened my eyes.

 Apocalypse finds himself on a planet with its mutant population reduced to a fraction of what it had been, only a few hundred remaining out of the millions who populated earth prior to his demise at Cable's hands.
 Reappearing inside a Sphinx-shaped ship, Apocalypse confronts the X-Men with his newly assembled cadre of Horsemen on the front lawn of the X-Mansion.
 The Horseman Famine uses his powers to cause an intense feeling of hunger and weakness in the mutants and humans on the institute grounds.
 Apocalypse offers the mutants an elixir: his own blood, provided they join his side.
 Bent on becoming the new messiah for mutant-kind, Apocalypse approaches the Earth leaders at the United Nations in New York and issues an ultimatum: humanity would destroy ninety percent of its own population, putting man and mutant on level ground in anticipation of the final conflict when the worthy alone would survive – or Apocalypse would unleash his meta-plague on the planet and obliterate all humanity.

 In the end, Apocalypse's horsemen are lost, Ozymandias betrays him, and he is forced to retreat by a combined assault of the X-Men and the Avengers.
 Ultimately, it is discovered that the Celestials lent their technology to Apocalypse, requiring as payment greater sufferings later.
 He attempts to embrace death as an escape from his lifelong pact, only to find himself instantly resurrected and hearing a voice: "We cannot let you die.
 Not yet.
 It is time Apocalypse… it is time".

-During the "Dark Reign" storyline, Quasimodo researched Apocalypse for Norman Osborn and states that he would be unsuitable for Osborn to use in any long-term plans.